-The social model arose as a critique of the limitations and misapplications of the biomedical model.
-Sociological research and theorising, which underpins the social model of health, have comprised three main dimensions that are reflected in the structure of this book:
+The social model extends beyond the SDOH, which are now commonly acknowledged in the health sciences and by leading health authorities (see WHO 2018; CDC 2017).
+While the social model arose as a critique of the limitations and misapplications of the biomedical model, it draws upon sociological research and theorising, and comprises three key dimensions that are reflected in the structure of this book:

 - 1 The social production and distribution of health and illness highlights that many illnesses are socially produced.
 For example, illnesses arising from exposure to hazardous work practices are often beyond an individual's control and therefore need to be addressed at a societal level, such as through occupational health and safety legislation.
 Furthermore, there is an unequal social distribution of health, whereby some social groups suffer higher rates of morbidity and mortality.
-Therefore, a focus on the social production and distribution of health examines the role that living and working conditions can play in causing and alleviating illness. - 2 The social construction of health and illness refers to how definitions of health and illness can vary between cultures and change over time-what is considered a disease in one culture or time period may be considered normal and healthy elsewhere and at other times.
+Therefore, a focus on the social production and distribution of health and illness examines the role that living and working conditions can play in causing and alleviating illness. - 2 The social construction of health and illness refers to how definitions of health and illness can vary between cultures and change over time-what is considered a disease in one culture or time period may be considered normal and healthy elsewhere and at other times.
 For example, homosexuality was once considered a psychiatric disorder despite the lack of scientific evidence of pathology.
 It is no longer medically defined as a disorder.
 This is an example of how cultural beliefs, social practices, and social institutions shape, or construct, the ways in which health and illness are understood.
 Notions of health and illness are not necessarily objective facts, but can be social constructions that reflect the culture, politics, and morality of a particular society at a given point in time. - 3 The social organisation of health care concerns the way a particular society organises, funds, and utilises its health services.
-A central focus of study has been the dominant role of the medical profession, which has significantly shaped health policy and health funding to benefit its own interests, largely to the detriment of preventive approaches and nursing, allied, and alternative health practitioners.
+A central focus has been the dominant role of the medical profession, which has significantly shaped health policy and health funding to benefit its own interests, largely to the detriment of preventive approaches and nursing, allied, and alternative health practitioners.
 Unequal relationships between the health professions can prevent the efficient use of health resources and the optimal delivery of health care to patients.